-All refiles that need to be ported from the TM5-zoom still have the "pycasso-" prefix.
-Make the needed modifications, following files that are already ported and the tips hereafter, and rename them by taking out the "pycasso-" prefix.
+All rcfiles that need to be ported from the TM5-zoom model still have the "pycasso-" prefix, and are found in the rc/not-ported directory.
+Make the needed modifications, following files that are already ported and the tips hereafter, and rename them by removing the "pycasso-" prefix.